 I have been purchases all my books in electronic form since 2008.
 If you want to start your first basic Bible study library, I recommend that you consider doing the same thing.

 There are other Bible Software programs.
 I use Logos Bible software as my main Bible study program because I have already purchases a lot of resources on that platform.
-But Logos’ starter package is over $250 retail, so I still recommend Accordance if you are just starting out.
+Logos’ basic package is free and includes their Faithlife Study Bible.

 The key to Bible study is to just do it.
 Personal Bible study should compliment your daily Bible reading.
 But looking deeper into God’s word, the profundity of His word becomes more real.
 It will encourage you naturally to meditate on God’s word more, and it will give you more motivation to obey and apply the Bible.